 One of the hottest spots for these New Year’s Even happenings is definitely the Arc de Triomphe and along the Champs-Elysées.
-An incredible show of colorful light projections starts at 11 pm and goes until 1 am, but you’ll want to arrive earlier for the live entertainment.
+An incredible show of colorful light projections and fireworks starts at 10 pm and goes until 1 am, but you’ll want to arrive earlier for the live entertainment.

 Last but not least, you could opt to spend the evening in Montmartre (the city’s artsy center) if you prefer a quieter New Year’s Eve but don’t want to compromise on the breathtaking view!

 Pro Tip: All public transportation will be free starting at 5 pm on New Year’s Eve, so skip the car and opt for the metro and buses.
 Those free rides will last until midday on January 1, and many metro lines and RER lines will run throughout the night.

 2. Splurge on a Fancy Parisian Dinner